foundersandcoders/old-coursebook/patterns/week9/server-side-rendering.md

 (Sidenote: Isomorphism is also a mathematical term that means something different, but whatever.
 This is about JS)

-### Why is it useful?
+## Why is it useful?

-* FasterPerceived Load Times + Better Global UX
+**FasterPerceived Load Times + Better Global UX**

-* Search Engine Indexability

-* Free Progressive Enhancements

-* Easier Code Maintenance
+Since a static version (rendered server side) is visible while the javascript loads.

+**Search Engine Indexability**

+Since a static version (rendered server side) is visible by search engine bots.

+**Free Progressive Enhancements**

+Since not everyone will have javascript enabled, they will at least be able to see the static version (rendered server side).

+**Easier Code Maintenance**

+All your code is in one place.